 I’ve written about the meaning of my life, which is to help others spend their lives doing things that are worth all their time and attention.
 This essay describes my current plans for doing that.
-Putting Google out of business isn’t strictly necessary, but it is a maximally difficult task that I use to keep my vision high.
+I think that building my own empire will be the most effective way to accomplish that at scale.

 First, we need to create a successful startup.
 This will be the starting point of the empire.
 Although my current main startup idea is a music-related, there are far bigger problems that we could start to address as the startup scales.